ajuavinett/CellTypesLesson/docs/jupyter_instructions.md

 If you're at UC San Diego, you should run this code on the UCSD Data Hub (Option 2 below).
 Otherwise, you can run it on Binder, or locally on your computer.

 #### Option 1: From Binder
-This is the easiest option (if you're not at UCSD).
-Just click the button below to launch these notebooks.
-Once you're done with the introductory notebook, open the CellTypesLesson notebook.
+This is the easiest option (if you're not at UCSD), though the code itself will run more slowly.
+Simply click the button below to launch a dashboard containing both notebooks.
+Once you're done with the Introductory notebook, open CellTypesNotebook.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ajuavinett/CellTypesLesson/master)